isoopod/Pack/README.md

 towards parallel luau.
 This allows you to represent more versatile data structures within shared tables without the performance impact of nesting shared tables.

 ## Roadmap

+*These features are planned/implemented, but not in the current release or not completely finished.*

 - [ ] Proper test coverage with TestEz
-- [ ] Datatype evaluators for infered datatypes (union/anyOf, any, inferedNumber)
+- [x] Datatype evaluators for infered datatypes (union, any)
-- [ ] Proper instance marshalling (instead of baked references)
+- [ ] Full instance marshalling (instead of baked references)
 - [x] Documentation